Ilses/gnui/README.md

 - We might depend on tourguide behavior?
 Hopefully not?

 - For now, a modified version of clilinks is included as a hacky JS --> Mafia real-time interface.
+ - Thus, if you have clilinks installed normally, this may conflict with it.

 ## Usage

 - Scroll to zoom, tap + drag to pan.

-- Nodes can be dragged around (but nothing is persistent, yet).
+- Nodes can be dragged around (but changes won't persist between reflows).

-- Double-click a root node (green text) to navigate to the corresponding location.
+- Double-click a green root node to navigate to the corresponding location.

 - Fake nodes are denoted with angle bracket names, e.g.: <name>.
 These do not currently have hyperlinks.